 Proxies keep you from being banned from sites when you do your marketing strategies in social media sites like Facebook, Instagram, and Twitter.
-Proxies works the same way when you do competitor research and data scraping to enhance your SEO techniques.
+Proxies works the same way when you do competitor research and web scraping to enhance your SEO techniques.
 These 9 marketing tools that don’t cost much will hopefully help you leverage your product and services in the digital world.
 Good luck!

 Try to check also this web scraping guide for more learnings.

 Also try this Ebook: An Ultimate Guide to Content Curation with Web Scraping.